This work "Surf Swimming Hawaii" of George Thomas Bettany (1850-1891) has been identified as being free of known

-The expeditions that followed later were not as sensitive as human and those at the time of Cook.
-A part from whalers and missionaries came mainly warships to colonize the paradise island.
+The expeditions that followed later were not as sensitive and human as those in Cook’s time.
+A part from whalers and missionaries, it was mainly warships from Europe that colonised the paradise islands.
 They brought diseases, alcoholism and desire to win that spread among the Polynesians.
 The number of Hawaiians decreased rapidly.
 In 1778 there were still more than 300,000 Hawaiians, in 1900 there were barely 40,000 inhabitants left.

 When King Kamehameha the first, whose performance in the surf were still sung long after his death, died in 1819, the laws in force were banned which prepared the advent of Christianity and the collapse of the Hawaiian culture.
 In that year the feast "Makahiki" was held for the last time.
 The missionaries replaced the pagan traditions with strict church customs.
 Also, surfing was considered a useless waste of time, pagan and immoral (practiced by men and women together), and in 1823 was banned.
 The economic situation worsened for the Hawaiians and its connections with world trade.
 The income of the whaling and timber industry also fell and the industry had to pay high taxes.
 Things did not look good for surfing.
 The cultural integration of surfing was lost due to current kings being too busy, so surf around 1829 disappeared from most parts of Hawaii and Polynesia.

 With the founding of the first Hawaiian surf club in 1908 a new era began, which is still living today, when the surf again was reborn and developed through George Freeth and Duke Kahanamoku worldwide.

-The first surfers in Europe were probably Frence forest workers.
+The first surfers in Europe were probably French forest workers.
 In the year of 1896 the idea was to ride on half logs, which some of them probably succeeded in doing.

 The architect Adrien Durupt is considered the first "real" surfer in Europe.
 In the year of 1907 he brought back a surfboard from California to surf it close to La Baule-Escoublac in France.